Steinhardt School of Culture, Education, and Human Development: Academics

-Established in 1925, Steinhardt's Department of Music and Performing Arts Professions is home to nearly all of NYU's music performance degree programs.
-Nearly 1600 students are enrolled in undergraduate, master's and doctoral studies in music technology, music business, music composition, film scoring, music performance practices, performing arts therapies, and performing arts education (in music, dance, and drama).
+A music department was established in 1925 within the School of Education.
+In 1968, the New York College of Music, which was an American conservatory of music originally founded in 1878 and located in Manhattan, closed and merged with NYU, leading to the music department of the School of Education to serve both in its original capacity and as the spiritual continuation of the New York College of Music.
+Continuing to provide the unique educational experience of a university school of pedagogy and performance as well as inheriting the rich performance tradition from New York College of Music, the Department of Music and Performing Arts Professions was developed and is now home to nearly all of NYU's music performance and music education degree programs.
+Steinhardt MPAP enrolls nearly 1600 students in undergraduate, master's and doctoral studies in music technology, music business, music composition, music education, film scoring, music performance practices, performing arts therapies, and performing arts education (in music, dance, and drama).
 Programs integrate performance, research, technology, and practice.